 N.C.
-Governor: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks
+Gov.: 'Very Unlikely' GOP Convention Can Happen Without Social Distancing, Masks

 North Carolina Gov. Roy Cooper, a Democrat, said Tuesday that it's "very unlikely" the state can permit a packed Republican National Convention in Charlotte to go forward this summer.